Methadone Treatment Centers

 Part of the reason heroin is so addictive is because it reaches the brain extremely fast and affects the user psychologically and physically.
 Heroin is addictive because of the neurochemical and molecular changes in the brain that take place when the drug is used.
 When a rush is experienced, surges of dopamine are produced which is the chemical responsible for the rush of euphoria and pleasure experienced.
 The rush can be so intense that a person can't wait to achieve the high again so they repeat their use.
 Over time, tolerance takes place and the dose they used in the beginning is no longer enough.
 Attempting to stop will require Heroin Detox to help the Withdrawal symptoms.

+Who Answers?
 Physical tolerance also begins to take place, when the user has come down and is no longer experiencing the emotional and mental rush and are in need to reuse, they experience symptoms of withdrawal after a while.
 The stronger level of addiction a person has the more intense the physical symptoms are when they need to use again.
 Withdrawal symptoms are part of addiction and because they're quite uncomfortable and cravings are intense, the user now isn't just abusing heroin to experience that rush of euphoria, they're using because they mentally, emotionally, and physically have to.
-If you are Addicted to Heroin please call 1-800-559-9503 to speak with a Treatment Counselor.
+If you are Addicted to Heroin please call 800-570-0298(Who Answers?) to speak with a Treatment Counselor.

 The availability of heroin is increasing throughout the United States today and higher purity heroin is easier to come by.
 Most of the heroin on the streets is cut with other drugs or substances like sugar, starch, or powdered milk to weaken the strength.
 Unfortunately there's still plenty of heroin distributed that's cut with strychnine, quinine or other poisonous substances making this street drug more dangerous.
 Heroin users risk overdose and death when they use the drug because there is no way of knowing how pure it is or what other toxic substances are combined in it.